dominicgaliano/fullstack-blog-demo/deployment_notes.md

 # Steps to (manually) deploy remotely

+## Docker Based Deploy

+To run this project in production, you must:

+1. build the frontend and place it in the /server/public directory
+2. Switch all targets in compose.yaml from `dev` to `production
+3. build and deploy using `docker compose up --build -d`

+## (Deprecated) Manual Deploy

 1. Spin up EC2 instance

 - I went with Ubuntu, 22.04 LTS as the AMI and t2.micro as the instance type